sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

 Remove Unwanted Characters Advanced
 ----------------------------------------

-Below is a sample workflow which contains Remove Unwanted Characters Advanced processor in Fire Insights.
+Below is a sample workflow which contains Remove Unwanted Characters Advanced processor in Sparkflows.
 It demonstrates  the usage of Remove Unwanted Characters Advanced node to remove White Spaces, Letters, Digits, Signs and Commas from the selected columns.
 This node can be configured to remove different set of characters for different columns in one go.

 It does the following processing of data: